Teaching Development Fellowship

 Applicants must be graduate students in good academic standing with at least one semester of teaching experience.
 Priority will be given to applicants who have already completed the Kaufman Teaching Certificate Program (KTCP), those who demonstrate a commitment to developing a community of evidence-based and reflective teaching in their departments, and those with additional teaching experience.

 A completed application consists of the following:

-Applicants must also upload a current C.V. that shows their teaching experience or other documents to support their application
+Applicants may also upload a current C.V. that shows their teaching experience or other documents to support their application

-A letter of support from the applicant’s faculty advisor acknowledging prospective participation in the TDF Network and attesting to good academic standing must be submitted via email to email@example.com.
+Applicants must provide contact information for their faculty advisor or graduate officer who must acknowledging prospective participation in the TDF Network and attesting to good academic standing.

-Fellows are selected by a committee of T+LL Staff in consultation with their departments to serve a one semester term.
-All must materials must be received no later than November 28th, 2018.
+Fellows are selected by a committee of T+LL Staff in consultation with current fellows and the applicants' their departments.